 For compatibility with the M68HC08, the H register is not automatically saved and restored.
-Push H onto the stack at the start of the interrupt service routine (ISR) and restore it immediately before the RTI that is used to return from the ISR.
+It is good programming practice to push H onto the stack at the start of the interrupt service routine (ISR) and restore it immediately before the RTI that is used to return from the ISR.

-If two or more interrupts are pending when the I bit is cleared, the highest priority source is serviced first (see Table 5-1).
+When two or more interrupts are pending when the I bit is cleared, the highest priority source is serviced first (see Table 5-1).